Rule 3745-85-01 | Contingency plans.

 (A) Except as otherwise noted, the definitions in rule 3745-81-01 of the Administrative Code shall apply to this chapter.

-(B) Each community water system and wholesale system shall prepare and maintain a written contingency plan.
+(B) Each community water system and wholesale system shall prepare and maintain a hardcopy contingency plan.
 When routine methods of delivery or treatment are compromised, the contingency plan shall provide for the protection of public health to the extent possible, through actions including but not limited to the notification of users, including the direct notification of critical users, the provision of alternate sources of water and the restoration of service.

 (C) Location of copies of contingency plan.